reTHINK-project/dev-hyperty-toolkit/README.md

    >       `- DEVELOPMENT=true`

    **RUNTIME_URL** - where the Runtime is loaded from
-   >       - RUNTIME_URL=hyperty-catalogue://hybroker.rethink.ptinovacao.pt/.well-known/runtime/Runtime
+   >       - RUNTIME_URL=hyperty-catalogue://hysmart.rethink.ptinovacao.pt/.well-known/runtime/Runtime

    **Domain** - the domain where Message Node and Domain Registry services are hosted
-   >       - DOMAIN=hybroker.rethink.ptinovacao.pt
+   >       - DOMAIN=hysmart.rethink.ptinovacao.pt

    **Hyperty Repo** - variable with the Hyperty source code repository.
    >       - HYPERTY_REPO=/tmp/dev-hyperty